OctopusDeploy/docs/docs/deployment-process/channels/index.md

 | bugfix- | matches any with '*bugfix-*' prefix (e.g. *bugfix-syscrash)* | Bypass Dev & UAT environments when urgent bug fixes are made to the mainline branch and to be released straight from Staging to Production |

 :::hint
-If adding a pre-release tag to channels, you will also need to add the tag `^$` to your `default` channel
+If adding a pre-release tag to Channels, you will also need to add the tag `^$` to your `default` channel
 :::

 5. Click **DESIGN RULE**.